 Choose some aspect of the lecture that you have some concerns with or are simply interested in.
 On the left side copy the notes from lecture that you have a question about.
 On the right side put the question that you have.
+This is an excellent chance to show your interest and creativity.

 I will answer the question (on your page) and email back the QL (with answer) to you and to every other student.

-There will be two to four guizzes based on the QL material.
+There will be two to four quizzes based on the QL material.

 The QL's and my responses will be emailed to all students and will be helpful as part of a study guide.
 Sometimes I will review the QL's that are submitted at the beginning of lecture so you can expect that all students will see your QL work!
 Students are expected to review the QLs online.
 The QLs are a good chance for you to test your general understanding and to review.